sarthakjain95/lynx/README.md

-# lynx
+# Lynx
 [![Coming Soon](https://img.shields.io/static/v1?label=status&message=coming-soon&color=yellow)]()

-A voice based email system for the visually impaired.
+A prototype for voice based email system for the visually impaired.

 ## Usage

 > NOTE: This project is tested only on R307 Optical fingerprint sensor.
-Other models/variants may require additional changes in the code.
+Other fingerprint sensor models/variants may require additional changes in the code.

 ### Setting up R307